+You may mention old age or frailty as a contributory cause, especially if it explains the severe effect of a condition that is not usually fatal.
 You should bear in mind that coroners, crematorium referees, registrars and organisations that regulate standards in health and social care, may ask you to support your statement with information from the patient's medical records and any investigations that might have a bearing on the cause of death.
 You should also be aware that the patient's family may not regard old age as an adequate explanation for their relative's death and may request further investigation.